 With the advent of the Internet, Google, and other search engines an enormous amount of information is available at the push of a button.
 How much of it can be believed?
 Think: Cambridge Analytica.
 If I now have your attention let’s proceed to the truth about walking on roofs.

 There are many safe and certain methods for inspecting roof surfaces without risking injury or death by walking on them.
 Standing on the ground with 8X42 or 10X50 binoculars will reveal the color of a bird’s eyes that is roosting on the ridge.
 A moderately-priced 50X camera will take a picture of any defects noted with the binoculars.
 When possible, viewing the roof from a ladder at the edge is also a good way to avoid death by falling.
+Cameras that mount atop long extension poles are yet another example of equipment that allows me to stay off of roofs and avoid possible injury.

 Yes, there are some roofs where these methods will not work.
 Some houses require a 36′ or 48′ ladder in order to reach the roof’s edge.
 Some roofs are higher than that.
 These roofs are unsafe for individual inspectors due to OSHA rules of ladder safety.
 One man cannot safely use a ladder of this height.
 Other roofs need not be walked upon due to the type of surface or the weather conditions during an inspection.
 For these roofs a certified roofer or steeplejack should be employed.

 Other roofs, like older deteriorated asphalt, concrete or clay tiles, and slate can be easily damaged by walking on them.
-Even brand new asphalt shingles should not be installed, much less walked upon, in temperatures below freezing ore above 85° lest they be damaged.
+Even brand new asphalt shingles should not be installed, much less walked upon, in temperatures below freezing or above 85° lest they be damaged.
 Some other roof coverings like metal are too slick to safely mount.

 Walking on a roof, for other than the actual installation or repair of it, is a foolish thing to do.
 If you want a fool for an inspector be certain to choose one that claims he will walk on ANY roof no matter what the circumstances.